devgc/ElasticHandler/README.md

 Assorted classes and methods for indexing reports and retrieving information from an elastic index.

 Indexing a file:
-elastichandler.py --host 127.0.0.1 --index sbe.test --config etc\sbe_config.json --report report_examples\sbe.donald.usrclass.dat.tsv
+'''elastichandler.py --host 127.0.0.1 --index sbe.test --config etc\sbe_config.json --report report_examples\sbe.donald.usrclass.dat.tsv'''

 ## Config Files
 When indexing a file with the elastichandler, you must pass in a configuration file.
 This file tells the handler how to index the report.